TheJacksonLab/gECG_thiophene/README.md

 ## Introduction

-Electronic coarse graining (ECG) is a machine-learning-based approach that can predict quantum mechanical (QM) optoelectronic properties of molecules (and materials) directly based on molecular configurations at the coarse-grained resolution.
+Electronic coarse graining (ECG) is a machine learning approach that can predict quantum mechanical (QM) optoelectronic properties of molecules (and materials) directly based on molecular configurations at the coarse-grained (CG) resolution.

 This project invovles the development of generalized ECG (gECG) models for thiophene polymers, including the necessary codes, datasets, and the trained models.
 More information can be found in our preprint paper ''Generalized Electronic Coarse Graining for Thiophene Polymers'' via XXX.